-Once again, McGill will be called upon to expand not only its physical capacity but also its teaching staff, and it is in our own interest as well as our duty to see that McGill has the financial ability to maintain the caliber of its teachers - its very life blood.
+Once again, McGill will be called upon to expand not only its physical capacity but also its teaching staff, and it is in our own interest as well as our duty to see that McGill has the financial ability to maintain the caliber of its teachers its very life blood.
+Eaton Laboratory (Contin e' from page 2) examinations review the whole field previously studied.

-Eaton Laboratory

-(Contin e' from page 2)

-examinations review the whole field previously studied.

 The assignment of research problems follows and students are offered little assistance.
 Help however, is readily available when necessary but the results of the assignments represent the students' own work.
-Doctorates usually follow two or three years later although several exceptionally brilliant graduates have won the coveted degree in under two years.
+Doctorates usually follow two or three years later although several except the ally brilliant graduates have won the coveted degree in under two years.
 The students pay fees and assume personal living expenses.
 Small salaries, however, stemming from DRB and NRC grants for fundamental research and for working on special projects, help them to finance the expensive courses which normally would be impossible for most to follow.
 The majority continue their studies to Doctorates after receiving masters degrees.

-Non-scientists frequently express surprise at the amount of time necessary for preparations on research projects.
-One recent graduate recalled that he had spent 18 months setting up procedures and apparatus and reading all available scientific data on its assignment.
+Non-scientists frequently express surprise at the amount of time necessary for prepara-tions on research projects.
+One recent tions on research projects.
+One recent graduate recalled that he had spent 18 months setting up procedures and apparatus and reading all available scientific data on his assignment.
 He then spent a month carrying out measurements.
 His final six months involved the analyses of results and the preparation of his thesis.
 His case is typical of most students seeking Doctorates.
 A study of the whereabouts of 18 graduates shows that four are employed in Canadian and U.S. industry, five are working for DRB and one for NRC.
 Two are on the staff of Canadian universities.
 Another is now a member of the Eaton Laboratory staff where an additional three are working for Doctorates, one is studying for a Ph.D. at a U.S. university and the sole woman graduate is now married.

-Although the laboratory first became widely known to the Canadian public through its contribution to the McGill Fence project, the achievements of the staff and students have impressed scientific circles both in Canada and the U.S.A. for some years now.
-Papers and technical reports on unclassified activities have been given prominence in a variety of scientific journals and the successes of graduates employed in industry, at universities and in Government laboratories, are also adding to the stature of the Eaton Electronics Research Laboratory's reputation.

-Marionettes